oargaruna/Notes/README.md

 * Sitting, Standing, and Walking · M. Kremer
 * Prematurity and Uniqueness in Scientific Discovery · Gunther Stent
 * The Man with a Shattered World · A. R. Luria
+* Integrity: A Positive Model that Incorporates the Normative Phenomena of Morality, Ethics and Legality · Michael Jensen, Werner Erhard, Steve Zaffron

 ## RFCs
 * [HTTP/1.1](http://www.ietf.org/rfc/rfc2616.txt)